orsonteodoro/oiledmachine-overlay/README.md

 Information Disclosure (ID) before they happen.
 Only a few vulnerabilities will be blocked on the top 50 vulnerabilities reported per month ranking.

+To get the vulernabilities reported per month ranking, ask the AI/LLM this:

+Give me the top 50 vulnerabilities with corresponding temperature based on reported vulnerabilities per month sorted by reported vulnerabilities per month and another column that list the corresponding llvm sanitizer to stop the vulnerability.
+Allow for multiple sanitizer possibilities so that hwasan can be use when just asan presented.
+Give me the full list.
+The temperature should use red, orange, yellow, blue.
+I only want the vulnerabilities from now to previous year.
+The vulnerabilities should be deduped and unique only one cwe per row.

 The hwasan will be optional but secure-critical may consider enabling this sanitizer since many top 50 vulnerabilities reported per month rankings will be mitigated.
 To enable it, set CFLAGS_HARDENED_TOLERANCE_USER=1.80 for ARCH=amd64